 Next we drove a little northward on Guadalupe Road and soon passed a precooling plant for produce.
 Today these produce shipments are by truck, but back in the 1950s precooling plants prepared produce for shipment by rail.
 This company was not located here at the time I model, but the company name is strongly regional and thus is a candidate for a layout industry name.

 At this point, Highway 1 is called the Cabrillo Highway, aligned just west of Nipomo Mesa.
 My layout site concept is that the Mesa could be visible from my town of Ballard, so I wanted to photograph the horizon eastward from that location.
 Here is a view of the western edge of the Mesa, looking in a southeasterly direction from Cienega Street, almost on the outskirts of Oceano.
-Again, note the field crops.
+Again, note the row crop in the field.
 Any agricultural modeling I do will have to be these kinds of low-lying vegetable rows.